 Keluak is a fruit that's indispensable in several Southeast Asian dishes.
 Raw and ripe keluak fruit and its seeds contain hydrogen cyanide – highly toxic if consumed uncooked.

-When they are processed through boiling or roasted in hot ash, neutralising the harmful chemicals, keluak gives off a wonderful flavor and aroma to soups, such as rawon veal or beef stews.
+When they are processed through boiling or roasted in hot ash, neutralising the harmful chemicals, keluak gives off a wonderful flavour and aroma to soups, such as rawon veal or beef stews.

 Kakul – freshwater snails